jfhack/deepseek-ocr-ollama/README.md

-# Deepseek OCR Ollama
+# DeepSeek OCR Ollama
-This is a simple script that uses the Ollama API to get the Markdown text from a PDF or image file from the [Deepseek-OCR](https://arxiv.org/pdf/2510.18234) model
+This is a simple script that uses the Ollama API to get the Markdown text from a PDF or image file from the [DeepSeek-OCR](https://arxiv.org/pdf/2510.18234) model

 # Usage